juntyr/necsim-rust/README.md

     - linker/: `rustcoalescence-linker` is a custom linker used during the compilation.
     - scenarios/: `rustcoalescence-scenarios` contains the glue code to put together the cogs for the built-in scenarios.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
     - algorithms/:
-        - monolithic/: `rustcoalescence-algorithms-monolithic contains the glue code to put together the cogs for the three **monolithic** coalescence algorithms.
+        - gillespie/: `rustcoalescence-algorithms-gillespie` contains the glue code to put together the cogs for the two **monolithic Gillespie** coalescence algorithms.
 It is specifically built only for reducing code duplication in rustcoalescence, not for giving a minimal example of how to construct a simulation.
-            - src/classical: `ClassicalAlgorithm` is a good allrounder that approximates exponential inter-event times with a Geometric distribution and only supports uniform turnover rates
-            - src/gillespie: `GillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation
+            - src/classical: `ClassicalAlgorithm` is a good allrounder that is built on Gillespie's "next-reaction" method.
+While it includes a specialised implementation for uniform turnover rates, it generally uses a dynamic alias method sampler (individual-based) to pick the next event.
+Therefore, it performs better on habitats with a high probability to disperse to a different location (i.e. small per-location demes).
-            - src/skipping_gillespie: `SkippingGillespieAlgorithm` is a mathematically correct Gillespie-algorithm-based implementation that skips self-dispersal events without coalescence.
-Therefore, it is very fast on habitats with high self-dispersal probabilities.
+            - src/event_skipping: `EventSkippingAlgorithm` is a specialised mathematically correct algorithm that skips self-dispersal events without coalescence.
+It is built on Gillespie's "next-reaction" method and uses a dynamic alias method sampler (location-based) to pick the next event.
+Therefore, it is very fast on habitats with high self-dispersal probabilities (i.e. large per-location demes), or when the speciation probability is very small.
         - independent/: `rustcoalescence-algorithms-independent` contains the glue code to put together the cogs for the **independent** coalescence algorithm on the CPU.
 The algorithm treats the simulation as an embarrassingly parallel problem.
 It can also be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.
         - cuda/: `rustcoalescence-algorithms-cuda` contains the glue code to put together the cogs for the **independent** coalescence algorithm on a CUDA 3.5 capable GPU.
 The algorithm treats the simulation as an embarrassingly parallel problem.
 It can also be used to simulate subdomains of the simulation separately and piece the results back afterwards without loss of consistency.